Selectra-Dev/selectra-standards/project-management/general-workflows.md

 - *Front-End*: the developers who will be developing the Front-End.
 (Remember, Front-End is basically everything you see on a web application)
 - *Back-End*: the developers who will be developing the Back-End.
 - *System administrator*: who will be responsible for deploying the projects and defining technical constraints.
 (WARNING don't feed the system administrator after midnight)
-- *Project manager*: if you don't know who that is you probably shouldn't be reading this
+- *Project manager*: if you don't know who that is you probably **SHOULD NOT** be reading this

 ## 3. Write the specifications

 The specifications are here to explain your vision of the product.
 When writing specifications the first thing to know is: you can't write perfect specifications.
 Nobody can, especially for a web application.
 However, the key is to describe your needs in simple terms.
-Don't try to mix the description of the functionalities you want with how to implement them.
+Don't try to mix the description of the functionality you want with how to implement them.
 If you do have technical recommendations to make, it **MUST** be completely independent from the functionality description.

 It's strongly **RECOMMENDED** that you follow a pattern resembling this:
 "As a [user] I want to [functionality] so that [business value of the functionality]"